The Best of: 3 Days in Budapest

 Not big on using the metro?
 No worries, Budapest has a great hop-on-hop off bus loop as well that takes you to the main sites.
 Get your tickets here.

 I will note that I had also been warned on both of my visits to this city, that taxis should be ordered ahead of time through a hotel, not just flagged off the street.
-They apparently have a reputation for overcharging tourists.
+They do have a reputation for overcharging tourists.
+At this time, Uber or similar programs do not exist in Budapest.

 Where To Stay for 3 Days in Budapest